Medically reviewed by Drugs.com. Last updated on Jul 1, 2022.

 Daptacel® is a vaccine indicated for active immunization against diphtheria, tetanus and pertussis as a five-dose series in infants and children 6 weeks through 6 years of age (prior to seventh birthday).

-Data are not available on the safety and immunogenicity of using mixed sequences of Daptacel vaccine and DTaP vaccines from different manufacturers for successive doses of the DTaP vaccination series.
-Daptacel vaccine may be used to complete the immunization series in infants who have received 1 or more doses of whole-cell pertussis DTP.
-However, the safety and efficacy of Daptacel vaccine in such infants have not been fully demonstrated.
+Data are not available on the safety and effectiveness of using mixed sequences of Daptacel and DTaP-containing vaccines from different manufacturers for successive doses of the DTaP vaccination series.

-Each 0.5 mL dose of Daptacel vaccine is to be administered intramuscularly.
+Withdraw and administer a single 0.5 mL dose of Daptacel intramuscularly.
+Discard unused portion.
+Use a separate sterile needle and syringe for each injection.
+Changing needles between withdrawing the vaccine from the vial and injecting it into a recipient is not necessary unless the needle has been damaged or contaminated.
 In infants younger than 1 year, the anterolateral aspect of the thigh provides the largest muscle and is the preferred site of injection.
 In older children, the deltoid muscle is usually large enough for injection.
 The vaccine should not be injected into the gluteal area or areas where there may be a major nerve trunk.

 Do not administer this product intravenously or subcutaneously.

-Daptacel vaccine should not be combined through reconstitution or mixed with any other vaccine.
+Daptacel should not be combined through reconstitution or mixed with any other vaccine.

-Daptacel vaccine is a suspension for injection in 0.5 mL single dose vials.
+Daptacel is a suspension for injection in 0.5 mL single-dose vials.
 See Description (11) for a complete listing of ingredients.

-Encephalopathy (eg, coma, decreased level of consciousness, prolonged seizures) within 7 days of a previous dose of a pertussis containing vaccine that is not attributable to another identifiable cause is a contraindication to administration of any pertussis-containing vaccine (1), including Daptacel vaccine.
+Encephalopathy (e.g., coma, decreased level of consciousness, prolonged seizures) within 7 days of a previous dose of a pertussis containing vaccine that is not attributable to another identifiable cause is a contraindication to administration of any pertussis-containing vaccine, including Daptacel.

-Progressive neurologic disorder, including infantile spasms, uncontrolled epilepsy, or progressive encephalopathy is a contraindication to administration of any pertussis-containing vaccine (1) including Daptacel vaccine.
+Progressive neurologic disorder, including infantile spasms, uncontrolled epilepsy, or progressive encephalopathy is a contraindication to administration of any pertussis-containing vaccine, including Daptacel.
 Pertussis vaccine should not be administered to individuals with such conditions until a treatment regimen has been established and the condition has stabilized.
-(1)